Vietnam.vn - Nền tảng quảng bá Việt Nam

 Always running after children, worrying about unnecessary things and forgetting yourself.

-Seeing her stressed, her friends encouraged her to go out, learn yoga, learn to dance, but she couldn't do it because she had never done it before.
+Seeing her stress, her friends encouraged her to go out, learn yoga, learn to dance, but she couldn't do it because she had never done it before.
 Since childhood, she had no hobbies other than taking care of her family.

 Phụ huynh bàn luận sôi nổi về đề tài quan tâm tới con ra sao sau khi con đã đi du học - Ảnh: HIỀN ANH

-As children grow up, parents need to learn not to bother them and only appear when their children need them.
+As children grow up, parents need to learn not to bother them, and only appear when their children need them.

 Remember, you and your children have your own lives.